Chocolate: History

+Religious orders played a significant role in its dissemination.

+It was initially primarily consumed by the elite, with expensive cocoa supplied by colonial plantations in the Americas.
+In the 18th century, it was considered southern European, aristocratic and Catholic, and was still produced in a similar way to the way it had been produced by the Aztecs.

 One of the first mass-produced chocolate bars, Fry's Chocolate Cream, was produced by Fry's in 1866.

 Starting in the 18th century, chocolate production was improved.
 In the 19th century, engine-powered milling was developed.
-In 1828, Coenraad Johannes van Houten received a patent for a process making Dutch cocoa.
-This removed cocoa butter from chocolate liquor (the product of milling), and permitted large scale production of chocolate.
+In 1828, Coenraad Johannes van Houten patented a hydraulic press that separated cocoa butter from chocolate liquor, enabling the mass production of defatted cocoa powder and creating the foundation for the modern solid chocolate industry.
 Other developments in the 19th century, including the melanger (a mixing machine), modern milk chocolate, the conching process to make chocolate smoother and change the flavor meant a worker in 1890 could produce fifty times more chocolate with the same labor than they could before the Industrial Revolution, and chocolate became a food to be eaten rather than drunk.
 As production moved from the Americas to Asia and Africa, mass markets in Western nations for chocolate opened up.

 In the early 20th century, British chocolate producers including Cadbury and Fry's faced controversy over the labor conditions in the Portuguese cacao industry in Africa.
 A 1908 report by a Cadbury agent described conditions as "de facto slavery."
 While conditions somewhat improved with a boycott by chocolate makers, slave labor among African cacao growers again gained public attention in the early 21st century.
 In the 20th century, chocolate production further developed, with development of the tempering technique to improve the snap and gloss of chocolate and the addition of lecithin to improve texture and consistency.
 White and couverture chocolate were developed in the 20th century and the bean-to-bar trade model began.